-Combined Theoretical-Experimental Study of Luminescent MaterialsPromotor(en): K. Hemelsoet, P. Smet /15_SPEC05 / Spectroscopy
+Combined theoretical-experimental study of luminescent materialsPromotor(en): K. Lejaeghere, P. Smet /18SPEC04 / Solid-state physics, Spectroscopy

-In this thesis project, we will combine theory and experiment to investigate this interesting class of phosphors, based on the luminescence of broadband emitting lanthanide ions (such as Yb2+, Eu2+ or Ce3+, …) inside solid host crystals such as MgS, CaS, SrS and BaS.
+In this thesis project, we will combine theory and experiment to investigate luminescent materials, based on the luminescence of broadband emitting lanthanide ions.

-Optical spectroscopy allows distilling information on the electronic structure of the luminescent ion inside the host crystal directly from experiment.
+From an experimental point of view, optical spectroscopy allows directly distilling information on the electronic structure of the luminescent ion inside the host crystal.
 Furthermore, measurements of the decay dynamics of the luminescent material upon pulsed excitation yield information on the lifetime of the excited electronic state.
 Temperature dependent measurements allow probing the impurity levels of the dopant inside the band gap of the host crystal and can reveal energy transfer processes.

 The main challenge of this master thesis is the combination of theory and experiment.
 This combined approach ensures that the interested student gains a profound insight in the luminescent materials and the precise physical processes responsible for it.
 Due to the variety of aspects available in this master topic, the focus can be shifted to particular items depending on the interest of the student.

-- Study programmeMaster of Science in Engineering Physics [EMPHYS], Master of Science in Physics and Astronomy [CMFYST]ClustersFor Engineering Physics students, this thesis is closely related to the cluster(s) (1) Modelling, (2) Photonics, (3) FundamentalsKeywordsLuminescence, Molecular modeling, Optical spectroscopyRecommended coursesSimulations and modeling for the nanoscale, Luminescence
+- Study programmeMaster of Science in Engineering Physics [EMPHYS], Master of Science in Physics and Astronomy [CMFYST]ClustersFor Engineering Physics students, this thesis is closely related to the cluster(s) MODELING, MATERIALS, NANO, PHOTONICSKeywordsLuminescence, Molecular modeling, Optical spectroscopyRecommended coursesSimulations and modeling for the nanoscale, Computational Materials Physics, Luminescence